GregoryFonseca/timol/README.md

 ## Installation

-Timol is installable via pip (see [PyPI page](https://pypi.org/project/timol/0.1.3/)) using `pip install timol`.
-The minimum python version is 3.12.
+Timol is installable via pip (see [PyPI page](https://pypi.org/project/timol)) using `pip install timol`.
+The minimum python version is 3.9.

 ## Usage

 In order to visualise a file of interest, simply call `timol <file_path>`.
 An optional argument (`-i`) can be provided to index the file in case only specific frames are of interest (note that this can also be done from within the app using the `g` hotkey).
+This is particularly recommended for large (xyz) files to prevent excessive loading times.

 In order to test the app without a molecular file at hand, use `timol test`.

+Note that the first time timol is launched, longer loading times are expected to initialise the package.

 ## Functionalities